 Parish Councillors are elected, by people who live in the area, to represent the parish as a whole.
 Most parish elections are on the same cycle as district or borough elections, with elections in 2011, 2015, 2019 and so on.
 Whilst some larger councils are run along party political lines, there is no expectation that you have to join a political party - Austrey Parish Council is not split by party politics.

-Sometimes a vacancy occurs outside the regular cycle, through for example the resignation of an existing Parish Councillor.
-In such instances, the Parish Council issues a notice of vacancy on the Parish noticeboard at the Shop.
+Sometimes a vacancy occurs outside the regular cycle through, for example, the resignation of an existing Parish Councillor.
+In such instances, the Parish Council issues a notice of vacancy on the parish noticeboard at the shop, on the website and on Facebook/Austrey Updates.
 After the expiry of a statutory period, the vacancy then becomes open to ‘co-option’ – this effectively means it is open to anyone in the Parish who wishes to put their name forward.

-Once a name or names have been received, co-option is put on the Agenda for the next Parish Meeting.
+Once a name or names have been received, co-option is put on the agenda for the next council meeting.
 A vote is then taken by the existing Parish Councillors to select a person from those names put forward.

 What are the criteria?